 Kraemer Tower

-A fire lookout tower at the top of Dave and Barb Sullivan’s property in Polk County, Oregon.
+A fire lookout tower at the top of Dave and Barb Sullivan’s 211-acre tree farm in Polk County, Oregon.
 The design is documented at lookouttowers.org as the Pedee Fire Lookout Tower.
 Construction paused years ago partway through the septic install.
 This is the coordination home for finishing it — a Dave-and-Barb-and-Eli project.

 Dave and Barb Sullivan in front of a flowering tree, spring 2025